GLIDE-LLC/docs/glide-accessibility-framework/README.md

 <br>

-> ✔️ This is development website to develop new code, this is meant for developers only
+> ✔️ Content editors should follow these guidelines when providing or adding content to Glide projects.

 <br>